jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ## Setting up the Content Delivery API

-To enable the Content Delivery API, you must modify your Umbraco project's `appsettings.json` file, adding the following `key:value` pair:
+To enable the Content Delivery API, update your Umbraco project's `appsettings.json` file:

 ```json
 {